 Bodmin, with college, sports centre, doctors' surgery, dentists, banks, supermarkets, community hospital etc, is just 4 miles away whilst the cathedral city of Truro is a drive of approximately 20 minutes.
 Bodmin Parkway Railway Station is about a 10 minute drive from the property.

-Cornwall is well known for its warm climate, lovely beaches, sailing, surfing, coastal walks, moors, quaint fishing villages, numerous National Trust and Heritage houses and gardens, attraction to artists, and more recently, fine dining in nearby restaurants such as Jamie Oliver's 15 and Rick Stein's seafood establishments in Padstow.
+Cornwall is well known for its warm climate, lovely beaches, sailing, surfing, coastal walks, moors, quaint fishing villages, numerous National Trust and Heritage houses and gardens, attraction to artists, and more recently, fine dining in nearby restaurants such as Jamie Oliver's 15 at Watergate Bay and Rick Stein's seafood establishments in Padstow.
 The Eden Project and Lanhydrock (National Trust) house, gardens and golf course are ten and three miles distant respectively.

 Road- A30, providing good access to M5 at Exeter approximately 60 minutes away.

 Rail - Bodmin Parkway, approximately 10 minutes drive away, offering regular inter-city service to Paddington.

 Air - Newquay airport, approximately 20 mins drive.
 Exeter airport, approx 1hr, 15.